 Your Questions

-I will have my assistant Camille contact you on Monday to schedule a virtual consultation time.
+I will have my assistant Camille contact you to set up a virtual consultation time.

 Dr. Barry Eppley